 - Has over 100 LED lights

 - Get a 360-degree view

-- Does have a poor-quality battery as backup
+- Does have a poor-quality battery as backup to the solar panel

 - Easy to accidentally break

 - Tends to grow dim after a few hours

 If you’re after a very durable best solar garden light, the stainless steel design on these ones will ensure they last a long time.
 You can safely put them out in different types of weather conditions without worrying about damage, and they’ll resist rust and corrosion.
 For these lights to create the most illumination possible, you can insert them into the ground with the plastic pointed stake.
 This end will also work to anchor the lights in so you don’t accidentally knock them over.
 Additionally, you can remove the pointed end to make storage fast, convenient, and safe.